zogzog/cubicweb/doc/book/en/admin/setup.rst

   :ref:`cubicweb with other database <DatabaseInstallation>` using the following virtual packages :

-  * `cubicweb-postgresql-support` contains the necessary dependency for using :ref:`cubicweb with postgresql datatabase <PostgresqlConfiguration>`
+  * `cubicweb-postgresql-support` contains the necessary dependencies for using :ref:`cubicweb with postgresql datatabase <PostgresqlConfiguration>`

-  * `cubicweb-mysql-support` contains the necessary dependency for using :ref:`cubicweb with mysql database <MySqlConfiguration>`.
+  * `cubicweb-mysql-support` contains the necessary dependencies for using :ref:`cubicweb with mysql database <MySqlConfiguration>`.

 .. _`list of sources`: http://wiki.debian.org/SourcesList